pascalgrimaud/generator-jhipster-docker/README.md

 docker-compose up -d
 ```

-##### In production profile
+##### In production profile:

-It will start Elasticsearch too if you selected it as search engine:

 ```bash
 docker-compose -f docker-compose-prod.yml up -d
 ```

+It will start Elasticsearch too if you selected it as search engine.

 #### 1.3 - Working with Cassandra